nikuscs/unplugin-deny-imports/README.md

 ## Directive Enforcement

-Files with `"use server"` or `"use client"` directives are automatically enforced:
+Files with `"use server"` directives are automatically blocked from client bundles:

-- `"use server"` → Denied in client bundles
-- `"use client"` → Denied in server bundles

 ```typescript
 // actions.ts